 It’s not a Pinot Palooza without music.
 We caught up with the one responsible for pleasuring your ears as that Pinot pleasures your mouth, Auckland.
-Introducing DJ T Rice.
+It’s why our resident DJ in Auckland is DJ T.Rice

 Tell us a little about yourself and what you’re up to at the moment?